bullet-db/bullet-db.github.io/docs/ui/usage.md

 ## A simple first query

-The default new query will get a raw record with max result count 1.

-The query will return when a single record is found.
+The default new query will get a raw record with max result count 1 - it will return when a single record is found.

 ### Results